valendesigns/option-tree-theme/README.md

 ## Changelog

 #### 2.4.0
-* Added support for demonstrating the new Post Formats feature.
+* Demonstrate the new Post Formats feature.
 * Demonstrate the new Social Links option type.

 #### 2.3.2